Clemson Wins 2019 CFP Championship: Celebration Highlights and Twitter Reaction

 Only confetti showers in the #BayArea tonight.
 Congrats @ClemsonFB! 🏆 @CFBPlayoff x @BayArea2019 https://t.co/W59YbAvmPQ

+Wilkins also had fun at his coach's expense, giving Dabo Swinney a wet-willy on national television:

+It wasn't just current players who were excited about the win.
+Former Clemson quarterback Deshaun Watson was also on the field celebrating:

-With the way the game went, the Tigers were able to celebrate throughout the game, including head coach Dabo Swinney in the third quarter:
+With the way the game went, the Tigers were able to celebrate throughout the game, including Swinney in the third quarter:

 The team kept the pressure on throughout the second half and came away with a shocking blowout win over the No. 1 team in the country.